Five Middle Eastern women, three from Iran, one from Israel and one from Lebanon, came together for a common cause.

 This elaborate game board weaves a social narrative of a generation that has been deprived of basic human rights.
 Behroo tries to express what it is like to be a woman living in exile.

 War is a topic that many can relate to, especially now.
-Hala Kobaissi presented her version of war and destruction in Lebanon.
+Hala Kobaissi, presents her version of war and destruction in Lebanon.

 Her large canvases have illustrations and authentic newspaper clippings with appalling images of war.
 She wants viewers to see, through her eyes, what it is to fear the unexpected; to see actual photographs of missing people and to see the overall consequences of war.

 In her paintings, she uses a lot of colors to signify this yearning for a happier life.
-“Her Jerusalem” is a colorful painting which shows that she wants peace.
+“Her Jerusalem” is a colorful painting which shows that she, like other women, wants peace.

-These five women, along with Samantha Fields and Professor Bee Colman, put the exhibition together.
+These five women along with Samantha Fields and Professor Bee Colman put this exhibition together.

-Their goal was to have people of different backgrounds work together in harmony, showing the world that it is not an impossible feat.
+They wanted to put people of different countries working together in harmony, showing the world that it is not an impossible feat.